 Adult leaders should not use tobacco products around young people.
 Persons under 21 are not permitted to use tobacco products in the State of Alaska.
-Smoking is strictly forbidden in all camp buildings or tents.
-If necessary, smoke away from youth and remember to leave no trace.
+Lost Lake Scout Camp is a smoke and vape free facility, and smoking is strictly forbidden on camp property.
+The public boat launch is the closest designated smoking area to camp.